155th Infantry Regiment (United States): World War II to present

-First Battalion (Combined Arms), 155th Infantry (Mechanized) is now a part of the 155th Heavy Brigade Combat Team (155th HBCT), Mississippi Army National Guard.
+In World War II, the regiment fought with the 31st Infantry Division in the Pacific Theater.
+During the Korean War the regiment was ordered into federal service but remained stateside, although many members went forward to fight.
+During the 1950s, all but the 1st Battalion were deactivated.
+The 1st Battalion (Combined Arms), 155th Infantry (Mechanized) is now a part of the 155th Armored Brigade Combat Team (155th ABCT), Mississippi Army National Guard.
 The unit served in Bosnia as "Task Force Rifles" and in Iraq in 2005–06 and again in 2009–10.
-The battalion is headquartered in McComb, MS and has infantry companies in Biloxi, MS (A Company), Poplarville, MS (B Company), as well as a Tank company in Kiln, MS (C Company) and a support company (I Company) Brookhaven, MS.
+The battalion is headquartered in McComb and has mechanized infantry companies in Biloxi (Company A) and Poplarville (Company B), an armored (tank) company in Kiln (Company C) and a forward support company (Company I, 106th Brigade Support Battalion) in Brookhaven.